ggrossvi/100-days-of-code/log.md

 **Today's Progress**: Made a form using CSS and HTML.
 It's a good start.
 I'll be able to hook it up to my backend next week.

-**Thoughts:** I am learning CSS.
+**Thoughts:** Working on CSS.
 It took a little longer than expected but I did it.

 **Link to work:** [Itty Bitty Client](https://github.com/ggrossvi/IttyBittyClient) [Book DAO](https://github.com/ggrossvi/BookDaoProject)